-- 27.7 Municipal Development PlanMap 13: Local Plans identifies local plan boundaries that are required based on: - a. the existence of major transportation network components, including Highway 1 and the CN rail line (Highway 1); - b. the need to comprehensively plan the hamlet area; and - c. unique planning conditions associated with location along 84th Street, adjacent to residual lands within the city of Calgary, as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 27.8 Where the policies of an existing local plan conflict with the Conrich Area Structure Plan, the policies of the Conrich Area Structure Plan shall prevail.
+Map 13: Local Plans identifies local plan boundaries that are required based on:

+- a. the existence of major transportation network components, including Highway 1 and the CN rail line (Highway 1); - b. the need to comprehensively plan the hamlet area; and - c. unique planning conditions associated with location along 84th Street, adjacent to residual lands within the city of Calgary, as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 27.9 Existing local plans identified in Map 12 shall be revised so that undeveloped areas are consistent with the policies of this plan prior to further land use or subdivision approvals. - 27.10 Where the policies of an existing local plan conflict with the Conrich Area Structure Plan, the policies of the Conrich Area Structure Plan shall prevail.